×

 VISITING LAKE PLACID — Sliding to completion

 LAKE PLACID — As this classic Adirondack winter marches on, a towering question comes to mind: When will the Lake Placid Toboggan Chute open?
-It’s a question that North Elba Park District Manager Jeremy Evans knows is on the top of the minds of residents and visitors alike.
+It’s a question that North Elba Park District Manager Jeremy Freeman knows is on the top of the minds of residents and visitors alike.
 The park ...

 VISITING LAKE PLACID: Peak peace & crowds